hubbleprotocol/hubble-common/packages/kamino-sdk/README.md

 // setup Kamino SDK
-const strategyPubkey = new PublicKey('2H4xebnp2M9JYgPPfUw58uUQahWF8f1YTNxwwtmdqVYV'); // you may also fetch strategies from hubble config const owner = new PublicKey('HrwbdQYwSnAyVpVHuGQ661HiNbWmGjDp5DdDR9YMw7Bu'); // wallet with shares const connection = new Connection(clusterApiUrl('mainnet-beta'));
+const strategyPubkey = new PublicKey('2H4xebnp2M9JYgPPfUw58uUQahWF8f1YTNxwwtmdqVYV'); // you may also fetch strategies from hubble config const owner = new PublicKey('HrwbdQYwSnAyVpVHuGQ661HiNbWmGjDp5DdDR9YMw7Bu'); // wallet to deposit shares into const connection = new Connection(clusterApiUrl('mainnet-beta'));
 const kamino = new Kamino('mainnet-beta', connection);
 // setup fee payer (wallet) that will sign the transaction